Functions

 The result is 8

-is the only function called automatically, and the code in any other function is only executed if its function is called from main
+This program is divided in two functions: addition and main.
+Remember that no matter the order in which they are defined, a C++ program always starts by calling main.
+In fact, main is the only function called automatically, and the code in any other function is only executed if its function is called from main (directly or indirectly).

 // function example